-We're always looking out for signs of the promised cycling revolution, so like to delve each year into the Department for Transport's annual survey of England’s travel habits.
+We're always looking out for signs of the promised cycling revolution, so each year we like to delve into the Department for Transport's annual survey of England’s travel habits.
 What are the figures telling us this year?
 Are there glimpses of a boom, or does 2016 looks much like 2015 all over again (just as 2015 looked much like 2014 all over again)?

 How many people own bicycles, and how often do they ride them?

 Another figure that doesn’t change much from year to year is how many people aged five+ own bicycles – it’s still around two-fifths (42%).

 How likely they are to take them out for a ride is never much of a surprise either, and 2016 is no different: 14% said they cycle at least once a week, just a slight drop on 2015 at 15%.
 While this 1% decrease is accompanied by a 1% rise in those who cycle less than once a year or never (65% in 2015, 66% in 2016), this needn’t trouble us too much for now given the small number of cycle trips overall.
 If there’s another drop next year and beyond, though, alarm bells will certainly start to ring.